DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 	- **Upper-Lower**, literal but not case-sensitive.
 	- **RegEx**, Parses the strings as Regular Expression.
 	- **All**, Passes all text through the filter regardless of the string to find.
-- Text Color - The color of the replaced text when the filter is triggered, again using HEX+Alpha channels.
-(This setting gets overridden by legacy formatting codes)
+- Text Color - The color of the replaced text when the filter is triggered. (*This setting gets overridden by legacy formatting codes. | See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
 - Replace Text Color? - Whether or not the custom text color should be used when the filter is triggered.
 - Replace Background Color? - Whether or not the background should be replaced when the filter is triggered.
 - Replace to - The string that replaces what is set for replace type %Match% is replaced by whatever triggered the filter.